Posted on Monday, January 20th, 2014 by Angie Han

 Producer Stacy Sher says “Worldview may end up providing nothing at the end of the day beyond the gap loan depending on how we do in Cannes.”

 If Variety is accurate, then any assumptions made about “full financing” from Worldview could be quite wrong, as would be conclusions (such as mine) drawn from previous reports.
-(Zach Braff later updated his Kickstarter page with the same information, which we’ll take as accurate.)
-Our original article follows, and we’ll update as calls are returned or other info comes in.
+(Zach Braff later updated his Kickstarter page with the same information, so there’s no reason to believe it is wrong.)
+Our original article follows; it was sourced from THR’s original report about the financing, which has been scrubbed to remove inaccurate information with no mention of that fact.

 Read More »